utsxumiao/AffoFly_Motion/README.md

  - Of course some wires, soldering wires and an enclouse at your design.

 If you are intend to only work on a breadboard with jumper wires for experiment or development, then the voltage regulator, voltage booster, battery and BMS is not really required.
 Instead, you will use a USB-TTL to program the Arduino and it normally comes with both 5V and 3.3V output, eg. FTDI or CH340 module.

+## Videos & Photos
+coming soon

+Will include 3D models and schematics as well.